The Ins & Outs of DUI Accident Lawsuits: What Drunk Driving Accident Victims Need to KnowJuly 24, 2017

 - Alcohol containers were found at the crash scene;

 - Any motorist admitted to being drunk or to drinking before the crash.

 - Breathalyzer or blood test results – The results of these chemical tests can be crucial to establishing blood alcohol content (BAC) for the motorists involved.

-- Witness statements – These statements can come from witnesses like other motorists who saw the wreck, passengers involved in the crash and even those who may have seen a driver drinking alcohol (and/or using drugs) before the accident.
-In some cases, expert witness testimony can also be helpful to proving driver impairment.
+- Witness statements – These statements can come from witnesses like other motorists who saw the wreck, passengers involved in the crash, and even those who may have seen a driver drinking alcohol (and/or using drugs) before the accident.
+In some cases, expert witness testimony can also be helpful in proving driver impairment.

 Liability for Drunk Driving Accidents

 Drunk (or drug-impaired) drivers will be at-fault for the car accidents they cause.
 That’s because all motorists have an absolute duty to refrain from actions that put others’ safety or lives at risk.